two students walking outside a building on campus

 This course presents an overview of concepts related to diversity, equity, inclusion, anti-racism, and social justice, in the context of social work practice with individuals, families, groups, organizations, and communities.
 Students will practice self-awareness of their personal biases and values, and strategies for managing their influence on working with diverse clients and constituencies.

 The purpose of this course is to develop knowledge about human behavioral interactions, using a person-in-environment perspective.
-Bio-psycho-social aspects of individual, family and group development and interactions will be emphasized.
+Bio-psycho-social aspects of individual and family interactions will be emphasized.
 This course will provide the foundation for developing direct social work practice skills.
 Prerequisites: SW 100 and SW 250.

 SW 350 Social Policy and Programs (3)